Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

                   claimName: data
 ```

-I will now breafly describe next templates' definitions and then we will join them altogether.
+I will now breafly describe each templates' definition and then join them altogether.
 The next template is training.

+### Training template

 ```yaml
 - name: train